Working tirelessly toward social goals

 Engage the community

 Activism begins on the ground.
 Garner support for your cause by making it easy for volunteers to join.
 Then, build momentum by promoting awareness and providing opportunities for direct action.
-Community-focused campaigns can take many forms, including meetings, workshops, performances or other events.
+Community-focused campaigns can take many forms, including meetings, workshops, performances, digital connection and communication or other events.
 What's the best method to connect with your community (either in person or virtually)?
 How might you partner with other organizations to build even more momentum?

 Keep your community engaged for the long-haul by showing how everyday work connects to the larger mission.
 By taking time to weave your nonprofit's story through every facet of the organization, you ensure that everyone who interacts with your programs understands your social mission.